v1lton/challengeAID/README.md

 # Marvel Challenge

-This is a iOS app created for a programming challenge.
-I used Swift and the Marvel Developer API for searching for Marvel Comics.
+iOS pure-Swift app created for a programming challenge.
+I used UIKit and the Marvel Developer API for searching for Marvel Comics.

 ## Requirements